jmdelouis/FOSCAT/README.md

 #startup

-To generate test files run the follosing lines in python:
+To generate test files run the following lines in python:

 >python